-$^{^{3}}$ See Fuster and Zafar (2022) for an overview of the recent literature on expectation formation and the impact of expectations on economic behavior with a focus on studies relying on randomized information provision.
+2 See Fuster and Zafar (2022) for an overview of the recent literature on expectation formation and the impact of expectations on economic behavior with a focus on studies relying on randomized information provision.

-4 It is straightforward to design information treatments and randomly allocate them to some subjects in the context of macroeconomic indicators.
-Such a design is more difficult - if not impossible - in the context of private information about future earnings, which is why we rely on non-experimental methods.
+$^{^3}$ It is straightforward to design information treatments and randomly allocate them to some subjects in the context of macroeconomic indicators.
+Such a design is more difficult - if not impossible - in the context of private

-Pedroni, Singh, and Stoltenberg (2022).
+There exists a broad literature on consumption-savings decisions.
+Typically, macroeconomic consumption-savings models assume that households and econometricians share the same information set.
+Notable exceptions are Kaplan and Violante (2010), Guvenen and Smith (2014) and Pedroni, Singh, and Stoltenberg (2022).
 Kaplan and Violante (2010) investigate whether advance information can bridge the gap between consumption insurance as estimated in Blundell, Pistaferri, and Preston (2008) to the one stemming from a standard-incomplete market model.
 Guvenen and Smith (2014) estimate a life-cycle model for the US economy with households that have private advance information on their deterministic earnings profiles.
 In our paper, households' possess advance information about future shocks to their earnings, which drives a wedge between the perceived income uncertainties of households and econometricians.
 Using only panel data on consumption and income - but no data on individual income expectations - Pedroni et al. (2022) provide evidence that US households possess advance information on their future income.

-Part of the literature on consumption-savings decisions is based on the SHIW dataset.5 Some of these papers explore the information on earnings expectations.
+Part of the literature on consumption-savings decisions is based on the SHIW dataset.4 Some of these papers explore the information on earnings expectations.
 For example, Guiso, Jappelli, and Terlizzese (1992) provide evidence that earnings uncertainty is correlated with precautionary saving, and Guiso, Jappelli, and Terlizzese (1996) find that perceived earnings uncertainty impacts households' decisions on the share of risky assets in their portfolio.
 Guiso, Jappelli, and Pistaferri (2002) document how individual earnings and employment risk change over the life-cycle and how subjective risk attitudes can impact occupational choices.
 Kaufmann and Pistaferri (2009) use the data to distinguish anticipated and unanticipated income changes and to estimate consumption insurance.
-In the same spirit as these authors, we provide direct evidence that subjective earnings expectations matter for households consumption-savings decisions.
-Relative to the aforementioned papers, we additionally use the direct evidence to structurally estimate a consumption-savings model, which allows us to study the welfare implications of advance information.
+Compared to these papers, we merge all waves with data on earnings expectations and provide robust evidence that individual earnings expectations matter for households consumption-savings decisions.
+More importantly, we use the direct evidence to structurally estimate a consumption-savings model.
+This allows us to quantify households' earnings uncertainty and study welfare implications of advance information.

 Finally, our work is related to Guvenen, Karahan, Ozkan, and Song (2021), Arellano, Blundell, and Bonhomme (2017) and Arellano, Blundell, Bonhomme, and Light (2021) who explore non-linear earnings dynamics.
-Guvenen et al. (2021) document that the distribution of earnings changes shows non-Gaussian features such as negative skewness.
-Arellano et al. (2017) argue that earnings shocks are characterized by non-linearities in persistence.
-Arellano et al. (2021) use the framework provided in Arellano et al. (2017) to study heterogeneous consumption re-
+Guvenen et al. (2021) document that the distribution of earninformation about future earnings, which is why we rely on non-experimental methods.

-$^{^{5}}$ A recent example is Auclert (2019), who estimates cross-sectional statistics on the marginal propensity to consume of Italian households to understand the role of redistribution in the transmission of monetary policy.
+4 A recent example is Auclert (2019), who estimates cross-sectional statistics on the marginal propensity to consume of Italian households to understand the role of redistribution in the transmission of monetary policy.
 Fella, Frache, and Koeniger (2020) fit a buffer-stock savings model and conclude that Italian households mainly rely on self-insurance and do not have significant access to other forms of insurance.